devsecops-workshop/workshop-guide/content/5-gitops/_index.md

       name: workspace

 ```
-- Add a Task to your pipeline like this
+- Add this Task to your Pipeline by adding it to the YAML like this
 ```yaml
 - name: git-update-deployment
      params: